floraison/flor/README.md

 ## quickstart

-This quickstart sets up a flor unit tied to a SQLite database, resets the databse, binds two taskers and then launches a flow execution involving the two taskers.
+This quickstart sets up a flor unit tied to a SQLite database, resets the database, binds two taskers and then launches a flow execution involving the two taskers.
 Finally, it prints out the resulting workitem as the execution has just terminated.

 ```ruby
 require 'flor/unit'